A

 was pressure like never before.

-that you knew that I knew, I grinned, and she laughed.
+I knew that you knew that I knew,' I grinned, and she laughed.
 Ha-ha-ha.

-stopped dead in our tracks.
-There was somebody there: somebody who wasn't
+dead in our tracks.
+There was somebody there: somebody who wasn’t negotiating

 Rebecca

-lengthened, and Rebecca's hand grew tighter around my arm.
-Another noise from
+strides lengthened, and Rebecca’s hand grew tighter around my arm.
+Another

-were The Hardy Boys, then.
+and Sully were The Hardy Boys, then.
 Rebecca was Nancy Drew.
-Sull said that
+Sull

 Sap!

-grown up, bitter that his break-through arrived when he was ancient, and come
+Mallo grown up, bitter that his break-through arrived when he was ancient, and

 experiencing the full life-long benefits of the invention?